jina-ai/finetuner/docs/advanced-topics/advanced-losses-optimizers-and-poolers.md

 ## Pooling layers

 Pooling layers are layers in a machine learning model that are used to reduce the dimensionality of data.
 This is usually done for one of two reasons: to remove unnecessary information contained within an embedding of a larger size, or when a model outputs multiple embeddings and only one embedding is needed.
-Typically this is done in two ways, average pooling or max pooling.
+Typically, there are two ways to do this: average pooling or max pooling.
 While a model may have many pooling layers within it, it is unwise to replace a pooling layer with another unless it is the last layer of the model.

 ### GeM pooling